CVE-2024-49767 - Werkzeug / Flask / Quart

 03.09.2024 (+0 days) First contact.
 Sent a detailed report (similar to the one above) to the projects security contact email.

 10.09.2024 (+7 days) No response.
 Contacted their security email again and asked for confirmation.
 Got a quick response this time.
 They asked to open a GitHub security advisory, which I did.
-Note that the text you see there is not the report I submitted.
+Note that the published CVE and GHSA text is not the original report.

-maintainer suggested that I should provide a patch myself, mentioned two config setting which were already
+responsible maintainer suggested that I should provide a patch, mentioned two config setting which were

-shown in the initial report to be ineffective or unsuitable, then continued to argue that 'insecure defaults'
+already mentioned in the initial report as known to be ineffective or unsuitable, then continued to argue

-This unusually low value also triggered an unrelated logic bug and broke all form submissions, even
+most legitimate requests.
+This also triggered an unrelated logic bug and broke all form submissions,

 ignored.

 10.10.2024 (+37 days) Mentioned that Starlette had a very similar issue and already released a fix.
-The now public details are so similar that they can be easily applied to werkzeug.
-No reaction from the maintainer.
+The details are now public and easily transferable to werkzeug.
+No response from the maintainer.

-25.10.2024 (+52 days) The same maintainer tried again to reproduce the issue, failed for the same reason that were already discussed 3 weeks ago, and closed the report without waiting for feedback.
-I explained (again) why a limit below 64k breaks all form submissions, not only malicious ones, and how to properly reproduce the issue.
+25.10.2024 (+52 days) The same maintainer tried again to reproduce the issue, failed for the exact same reason that was already discussed 3 weeks ago, and closed the report without waiting for feedback.
+Explained (again) why a limit below 64k breaks all form submissions, not only malicious ones, and how to properly reproduce the issue.
 No response.

-second opinion without disclosing any details.
-A couple of hours later, the report was accepted, mods deleted
+second opinion, of cause without disclosing any details.
+A couple of hours later, the same maintainer deleted

 27.10.2024 (+54 days) Opened a public issue mentioning that all Flask and Quart (or other